2026 Italy Giro Cycling Camp May 22nd -June 1st

 Monday: Transfer Day into the Mountains leaving Lombardy and moving into the Trento Region.

-We will have the follow van carrying our luggage with Stefano as our driver and support ” sticky bottles etc.” Depending on weather and snow conditions , road closures etc. , but Plan ” A ” will be to go passed Lago d’Iseo and climb Passo Maniva into Bagolina and stay Monday Night there.
-Plan ” B ” would be Zambla Alto over Presolana to the top of Croce Domini and stay the night in Bazena .
-Its somewhat risky still to plan this route and we might have to resort to plan ‘C ” , but we will get there.
+We will have the follow van carrying our luggage with Stefano as our driver and domestique ” route planning and sticky bottles etc.” Depending on weather and snow conditions, road closures etc., but Plan ” A ” will be to go passed Lago d’Iseo and climb Passo Maniva into Bagolina and stay Monday Night there.
+Plan ” B ” would be Zambla Alto over Presolana to the top of Croce Domini and stay the night still in Bagolina .
+It’s somewhat risky still to plan this route and we might have to resort to plan ‘C ” , but we will get there.
+Basically 3 ways to get here.

-Tuesday: Goal is to and the Day with Monte Grappa
+Tuesday: Goal is today to climb Monte Bondone

-Thursday : Ride First part of Satge 18 , Madonna di Campiglio and Passo Tonale
+Thursday: Ride First part of Stage 18, Madonna di Campiglio and Passo Tonale

 Friday: Back home to Cascina Belvedi

-Today we head back , most likely over Passo Vivione and and Zambla Alta ( if we did not come that way on Monday , I do not like to ride too much of the same roads ) then back via Zogno and hopefully arrive early afternoon in Clanezzo , Cascina Belvedi.
+Today we head back, most likely over Passo Vivione and and Zambla Alta or via Aprica and Passo San Marco (depending on the route Monday) I do not like to ride too much of the same roads and then hopefully arrive late afternoon in Clanezzo , Cascina Belvedi.

-Today we will do a really cool and scenic route to Lecco and climb Mortirone , back via Culmine San Pietro.
-We will make our traditional stop at our friend Tulia’s coffee shop for some cake for sure and a few more stops along the way and just enjoy the ride .
+Today we will do a really cool and scenic route in the Brembo Valley, Serina Valley and San Giovanni Bianco, though Taleggio valley (famous cheese) We will make our traditional stop at our friend Tulia’s coffee shop on Passo Bura for some cake for sure and a few more stops along the way and just enjoy the ride.

 Sunday: Valcava and San Antonio Abbandonato

-Last ride in Italy for us and we will start off with Valcava ( a beast of a climb.
-We do not always get to do this one, but this year you are lucky) and then head over to Mazzoleni and pay our respect to Paolo , up and over Berbenno and down to Brembilla .
-Last Climb of this Years Camp will be San Antonio Abbandonato , Coffee stop on top and time to head back down to Zogno where the Salvi Bikestore is located and return the bikes if rentals and back to the hotel.
+Last ride in Italy for us and we will start off with Valcava (a beast of a climb.
+We do not always get to do this one, but this year you are lucky) and then head over to Mazzoleni and pay our respect to Paolo, up and over Berbenno and down to Brembilla .
+Last Climb of this Years Camp will be San Antonio Abbandonato , Coffee stop on top and time to head back down to Zogno where the Salvi Bikestore is located and back to the hotel.
 Tonight is also time to pack and eat our last dinner in Italy, hopefully some more Casoncelli and Tiramisu.

 Route and schedule has to be flexible due to weather and can be changed as we go , this years route will be as epic as any other year with some new climbs and roads to explore for our crew.